cam39porter/thesis/deliverables/project-proposal.md

 * We will use our analysis to develop a methodology for identifying markets that optimize for the terms constituting demand potential (volume, value, ...).

-* This simplification will allow us to tell UK enterprises which markets to target and why.
+* This simplification will allow us to tell UK enterprises which markets to target.

+* We will identify optimal markets for UK products based on the demand characteristics of the markets.

 ### Correlation Analysis